Satani (caste): Origin

+Variations

-In the past, they were called Sattadamundalis at Srirangam, and Sattada Ekaki at Tirupati.
-In recent times, they are called Ayyawar, Chatani, Chatali, Sattadavar purohitar, Vighas, Vira and Vishnu archaka in Andhra Pradesh, Satvik Vaishnava in Karnataka, Satani Vaishnavulu in Maharashtra and Dasa-Nambi, Kovil Padagar, Kovil Thurayar, Sathata aiyyar, Satanaiah, Chattadi Sathtavar and Sattadas in Tamil Nadu.
-But, these names seem to have irritated them and they took pains to cast them off and preferred to be called as Prathama (First/Original) or Nambi Venkatapura Vaishnavas, latter name associating them with Tirupati and according to present day Venkatapura Sri Vaishnavas at Melkote, a brahmin community.
+In the past, they were called Sattadamudhali's at Srirangam, and Sattada Ekaki at Tirupati.
+In recent times, they are called Ayyawar, Chatani, Chatali, Chattada, Sattadavar purohitar, Vighas, Vira and Vishnu archaka in Andhra Pradesh, Satvik Vaishnava in Karnataka, Satani Vaishnavulu in Maharashtra and Dasa-Nambi, Kovil Padagar, Kovil Thurayar, Sathata aiyyar, Satanaiah, Chattadi Sathtavar and Sattadas in Tamil Nadu.
+But, these names seem to have irritated them and they took pains to cast them off and preferred to be called as Prathama (First/Original) or Nambi Venkatapura Vaishnavas, latter name associating them with Tirupati and according to present day Venkatapura Sri Vaishnavas at Melkote, a Brahmin community.

-Present day
+Social status

 Satanis enjoyed greater status in temple service in the times past than they do today.
-In the course of time, given the weight of vaidika traditions and the slackening of Vijayanagara Empire patronage, Satanis who were never considered the equal of vaidika brahmins lost ground.
+In the course of time, given the weight of vaidika traditions and the slackening of Vijayanagara Empire patronage, Satanis who were never considered the equal of vaidika Brahmins lost ground.
 However, they protected themselves from total annihilation by becoming a caste along with all the others, albeit relatively prestigious.
 Privileges have been canceled or at least eroded.
 Srirangam Sattadas recited alongside others in the Iyal Gosti up to 1942 when the privilege was cut off by legal action.
 The number of temples served by them has significantly declined in recent times.
 Their population in Srirangam was much larger in the past as some have left to serve other temples and some have sought a livelihood outside of temple service.
 Till the 16th century, Satanis had a significant share in the temple authorities, however, it was almost erased from the delineation of the past when histories were written.

-In a few major temples, Satanis receive prasada ahead of certain brahmins.
+In a few major temples, Satanis receive prasada ahead of certain Brahmins.
 They also receive high honors on special occasions such as Vaikuntha Ekadashi at major temples.
 In the 1931 Census Report for Mysore stated that "the request that the name Satani to be changed to Sattada Sri Vaishnava could not be accepted because Sri Vaishnava is the name of a distinctive group of Brahmins and Satani community is not generally treated as a Brahmin community.
 The adoption of the new name could be misleading."
-They are currently included in the Other Backward Classes (OBC) list by the state governments of Andhra Pradesh and Telangana.
+They are currently included in the Other Backward Classes (OBC) list by the central and state governments.